celassad/ProjetTS/README.md

 This is your GUIDE editor.
 You can run it by doing "tools -> run" or clicking the run button.
 It will open a new window which is your assitant !

+## Your turn

+Follow the instructions of the subject in order to enhance this assistant with a better interface and features.

 ## Authors
 * **Nolwenn TAN** (nolwenn.tan@ihu-liryc.fr)
 * **Baptiste LAPORTE-FAURET** (baptiste.laporte-fauret@ims-bordeaux.fr)